Preventing people in England from developing high blood pressure (hypertension), and detecting and managing it better in those who have it.

 A group of organisations have come together with Public Health England (PHE) to develop an action plan for improving the prevention, detection and management of high blood pressure in England.

-If you are a member of the public and want to find out more about blood pressure, see NHS Choices.
+If you are a member of the public and want to find out more about blood pressure, see NHS.UK.

 Planning blood pressure services and initiatives

 These resources can help assess local need, plan services and undertake effective commissioning of healthcare services to detect and manage high blood pressure.

 A series of Hypertension profiles are available for each clinical commissioning group (CCG) and lower tier local authority.
 The hypertension profiles show each local authority how well they are doing in detecting and treating high blood pressure by comparing its performance with that of similar authorities and with the rest of England.

 The CVD prevention opportunities tool provides a snapshot view of potential savings and costs in disease outcomes if primary care treatment of cardiovascular and related conditions were optimised.

 The Healthier lives: high blood pressure interactive variation atlas presents performance data on blood pressure risk factors, prevalence, detection and care.
 This data is available at local authority, CCG and general practice level, bringing together existing public data.